Narrative Review

 10. References

-References follow the “Vancouver” format recommended by the ICMJE.
+References must be presented in the "Vancouver" format, recommended by the International Committee of Medical Journal Editors.
 In the list, they should be numbered according to the order in which they appear in the text.
-An manuscript should contain up to sixty references; a maximum of 30% of them being more than five years old.
+A narrative review manuscript must contain up to sixty references in total, with a maximum of 30% being suggested to be more than five years old.
 Click here to access the reference templates.

 11.Authors' Contribution